MaiDormo/movie-match/README.md

 ## Endpoints Documentation

-The endpoint documentation is available in the `combined_api_docs.json` file located in the root directory of the project.In orther to view the documentation you can upload the file to [Redoc](https://redocly.github.io/redoc/).
+The endpoint documentation is available in the `combined_api_docs.json` file located in the root directory of the project.
+In order to view the documentation you can upload the file to [Redoc](https://redocly.github.io/redoc/).
 Additionally, thanks to FastAPI's automatic documentation, you can access the documentation by running the project and navigating to the `/docs` endpoint for each Docker container.

 ## Architecture Diagram